michaellavelle/spring-social-spring-data-dynamodb/README.md

 - 2 Setup DynamoDB configuration as well as enabling Spring Social Spring Data DynamoDB repository support.

-Configure "basePackages" to be the packages for the relevant dynamodb repositorys
+Configure "basePackages" to be the packages for the relevant dynamodb repositories

 ( "org.springframework.social.connect.springdata.dynamodb" for DynamoDB-backed connection repository, or